mangamike/member-db-application/README.md

 Open [http://localhost:8000](http://localhost:8000) in your browser.

-✅ You should see the Laravel homepage or app UI.
+✅ You should see now see the current customer list, where you can add edit or delete customers.

 ---